Direct High-Resolution Imaging of Earth-Like Exoplanets: In Situ Imaging

-Accordingly, even gram‐scale “nanocraft” such as those envisioned by Breakthrough Starshot\footnote{Breakthrough Starshot Initiative, see \url{https://breakthroughinitiatives.org/initiative/3}} face unresolved challenges in propulsion, autonomy, navigation and communications.
-Without transformative advances in these areas, \emph{in situ} resolved imaging of Earth‐like exoplanets remains beyond practical reach.
+Accordingly, even gram-scale “nanocraft” such as those envisioned by Breakthrough Starshot\footnote{Breakthrough Starshot Initiative, see \url{https://breakthroughinitiatives.org/initiative/3}} face unresolved challenges in propulsion, autonomy, navigation and communications.
+Without transformative advances in these areas, \emph{in situ} resolved imaging of Earth-like exoplanets remains beyond practical reach.